 About Fragile X Syndrome

-As well as learning disabilities, common behavioural features include short attention span, distractibility, impulsiveness, restlessness, over activity and sensory problems.
+Common behavioural features include short attention span, distractibility, impulsiveness, restlessness, over activity and sensory problems.
 Girls with or without learning disabilities may show concentration problems and social, emotional and communication difficulties related to extreme shyness and anxiety in social situations.